fuzzygroup/wayfarer/docs/basics/tutorial.md

 URIs never get dispatched to private instance methods.

-We're prepared to go for the individual issues now.
-We add a new instance method, `#issue`, and route to it with a host and path rule.
+We're prepared to go after the individual issues now.
+We add the `#issue` action, and route to it with a host and path rule.
 Links to an issue have the class `.issue-title-link`, so we can apply the same technique as above:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job
   routes do
-    draw :overview,      host: "github.com", path: "/:user/:repo"
+    draw :repository,  host: "github.com", path: "/:user/:repo"
-    draw :issue_listing, host: "github.com", path: "/:user/:repo/issues"
+    draw :issue_index, host: "github.com", path: "/:user/:repo/issues"
     draw :issue,       host: "github.com", path: "/:user/:repo/issues/:id"
   end

-  def overview
+  def repository
-    stage issue_listing_uri
+    stage issue_index_uri
   end

-  def issue_listing
+  def issue_index
     stage issue_uris
   end